-The fair value of assets acquired and liabilities assumed in the increase of participating interest is estimated based on information available at the date of acquisition.
+The fair value of assets acquired and liabilities assumed in the increase of participating interest in the Atrush block, as described in Note 5, is estimated based on information available at the date of acquisition.
 Various valuation techniques are applied for measuring fair value including market comparables and discounted cash flows which rely on assumptions such as forward commodity prices, reserves and resources estimates, production costs and discount rates.
 Changes in these variables could significantly impact the carrying value of the net assets.
 The Company already holds an interest in the Atrush block and has a reasonable basis for establishing the fair value of the assets and liabilities acquired in this transaction.